fullystudios/fullystudios.github.io/src/_curious-about/01-developer-experience.markdown

   Greater modularity makes for a happier developer experience.
 On top of all the other benefits, it makes the code more immediately understandable to one another so we can more seamlessly work as a team.

   Mostly is just takes discipline.
 To finish what you set out to do rather than skipping around or making quick patches.

-  Laravel framework (just Wordpress to working with new framework)

 section2-prog_header: |
   Progress on modularity thus far